Mikejo5000/vsts-docs-pr/docs/articles/effective-feature-isolation-on-tfvc.md

 #What's feature isolation?

-The feature isolation strategy allows you work on your features or fix bugs in **feature** branches (also known as “topic branches”) based off your **main** branch, or **dev**, or other central branches.
+The feature isolation strategy allows you work on your features or fix bugs in **feature** branches (also known as "topic branches") based off your **main** branch, or **dev**, or other central branches.
 It isolates your changes from the rest of your team, allows you to experiment with a feature, and enables easy rollback or merging of changes with your parent branch.

 > [!NOTE]
 >